Battecitch History, Family Crest & Coats of Arms

 Early History of the Battecitch family

-Another 121 words (9 lines of text) covering the years 1790, 1622, 1698, 1668 and 1814 are included under the topic Early Battecitch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Battecitch research.
+Another 61 words (4 lines of text) covering the years 1790, 1622, 1698, 1668 and 1814 are included under the topic Early Battecitch History in all our PDF Extended History products and printed products wherever possible.

 Battecitch Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Battecitch include Babcock, Badcock, Babbcock, Batcock, Badcocke and many more.